Updated on July 30, 2020

-You may have heard that 30 million PowerPoint presentations are created each day.
-Anyone and everyone seems to be quoting that figure!
+You may have heard that 30 million PowerPoint presentations are created daily.
+Everyone quotes that figure!
 And the amazing part is not that 30 million is a big number.
-What I find more interesting is the fact that this figure was suggested 12 years ago.
+What I find more interesting than just the number, is the fact that this big figure was first mentioned almost twenty years ago.

 Frankly, this 30 million figure brings forth more questions than answers:

 No one knows the answers to all these questions, and I certainly do not.
-Yet, this 30 million figure needs to have a source.
+However, this 30 million figure needs to have a source.
 Funnily enough, one site even credits me as a possible source for this figure!
-Even though I cannot take this credit, I do realize that it really does not matter what the exact figure may be.
-We all agree that an astronomical number of PowerPoint presentations are created and delivered each day -- and most of these presentations have slides that are not too awesome!
-Now that "awesome" part is something we can discuss some other time -- let us now get back to the 30 million figure.
+Even though I cannot take this credit, I do realize that it does not matter what the exact figure may be.
+We all agree that an astronomical number of PowerPoint presentations are created and delivered each day—and most of these presentations have slides that are not too awesome, and that’s something we can discuss some other time.
+Let us now get back to the 30 million figure.

 Just for the sake of scale, let us believe that the older 30 million figure holds true for today!
-That would indicate that around 350 presentations are created each second!
+That would indicate that around 350 presentations are born each second!
 So maybe thousands of presentations are being created at the speed at which you read every single word within this article.
-Don't get scared -- these may still get created even if you don't read a single word!

 After I left, others from the original team continued working and ten years later, by 2003, PowerPoint revenues for Microsoft exceeded $1 billion annually.
 By then PowerPoint was being used by over 500 million people worldwide, with over 30 million PowerPoint presentations being made every day.

-He did mention the year, 2003 -- and a quick Google search bought up this PDF of a paper from Microsoft Research.
-The paper is dated October 2003 -- this was probably the first time that someone from Microsoft quoted the 30 million figure.
+He did mention the year, 2003–and a quick Google search bought up this PDF of a paper from Microsoft Research.
+The paper is dated October 2003, and this was probably the first time that someone from Microsoft quoted the 30 million figure.

 So who is Ian Parker?
-He became a staff writer for New Yorker in 2000, and has authored some amazing articles for the publication -- but I doubt if anything he has written has achieved the fame and status that his PowerPoint article did!
-I looked at his other articles, and those are more about literature, the arts, and even current affairs -- but not much about technology.
-Looked up on him online, and there's no contact info available on the New Yorker site -- also no Twitter handle!
-So there's only so much to assume: Parker started this 30 million "rumor" that has raged on for more than a decade.
-I call this a rumor because nothing or no one has substantiated this claim of 30 million, and although Microsoft somehow may have confirmed this figure by quoting 30 million PowerPoint presentations a few times -- it never bothered releasing an updated figure in the last 12 years?
+He became a staff writer for New Yorker in 2000 and has authored some amazing articles for the publication, but I doubt if anything he has written has achieved the fame and status that his PowerPoint article did!
+I looked at his other articles, and those are more about literature, the arts, and even current affairs, but not so much about technology.

-Hopefully, we will learn more about these 30 million PowerPoints!
-Until then, have a great day making and showing cool slides!
+Hopefully, we all will learn more about creating better PowerPoint slides rather than just these 30 million PowerPoints!
+Until then, have a great day, and stay safe.
+Also, keep creating and showing cool slides!